Explore project dependency diagram

 Perform the coupling analysis to calculate numbers of usages in the referencing project.

 This step is resource-intensive and can take up to several minutes, but it runs in the background.
-The progress of the analysis is reflected status bar.
+The progress of the analysis is reflected on the status bar .

 The state of the coupling analysis corresponds to the state of the Enable Coupling Analysis button.
 The coupling analysis is a resource-intensive process and may affect performance on large solutions.
 If you experience any lags when working with the diagram, you can use this button to disable the coupling analysis, adjust the diagram as needed, and then enable the analysis again.
 The analysis algorithm first calculates the coupling of the displayed projects and then processes projects hidden from the view.